Skip navigation

 Epilepsy

 Epilepsy is a brain disorder in which a person has repeated seizures over time.
-Seizures are episodes of uncontrolled and abnormal firing of brain cells that may cause changes in attention or behavior such as bodily movements.
+Seizures are episodes of uncontrolled and abnormal electrical activity of brain cells that may cause changes in attention or behavior such as bodily movements.

 Causes

 Epilepsy occurs when changes in the brain cause it to be too excitable or irritable.
-As a result, the brain sends out abnormal signals.
+As a result, the brain cells send out abnormal electrical signals.
 This leads to repeated, unpredictable seizures.
 (A single seizure that does not happen again is not epilepsy.)

 Brain structures